ngdonna2020/Guide/README.md

 - Union: combine row wise into single sheet
 # Join/ Relationship
 - join max 32 tables
+- Join: connect to multiple tables in a single data source at once
 - 1-to-many relationship is represented by a *
 # Group / Set
 - group  dim or measur: In Data pane menu, click  group  by  folder.
 Then right click and create group.
 Drag-drop relevant dim or measures into the group.